NGS one-liner to call variants

 can also be used.

 Even after going through this section I had different number of variants while running the pipeline.
 It would result in 6, 7 or 8 variants in every ten batches of my test runs.
 Debuging this was like disassembling an engine and testing each part individually.
-Variants are counted by bcftools norm step.
+Variants are counted by [BROKEN LINK: bcftools_norm] step.
 So whatever was happening before this step.
 I worked my way up the ladder.

 I had 10 different runs with various number of variants.
-I first make sure bcftools mpileup and bcftools call worked correctly by running it ten times for different number of variant called runs.
+I first make sure [BROKEN LINK: bcftools_mpileup] and [BROKEN LINK: bcftools_call] worked correctly by running it ten times for different number of variant called runs.
 It produced the same output from every time whether it was 6, 7 or 8 variants.
 So it was something upstream.

 I separated each command before and checked the stats.